 Alopecia doesn't have any general effect on your health other than the hair loss, and is not indicative of any other disease.
 The condition can, however, have psychological and social impacts, especially when the hair loss is more noticeable.
 It sounds as though you've adjusted well to your case of alopecia.
 You might still find it helpful to take a look at the National Alopecia Areata Foundation homepage for information about the disease and resources for support.
 Another resource for information on alopecia areata is the National Institutes of Health Alopecia Areata page.

 Getting a second medical opinion is often a good idea in cases where there is uncertainty as to the diagnosis, or when you want to confirm a treatment regimen.
-That second opinion needs to be from a health care provider, not an online resource such as Go Ask Alice!
+Keep in mind, only a health care provider can provide a second opinion, not an online resource such as Go Ask Alice!.
 If you want to confirm your dermatologist's diagnosis and treatment recommendations, you can go see another dermatologist.
-Visit your primary health care provider for assistance in finding a second dermatologist.
+You might visit your primary health care provider for assistance in finding a second dermatologist.
 Most medical providers are completely understanding of their patient's wish to seek a second opinion, and you can let your dermatologist know if you feel comfortable doing so.

 If you have not already talked with your dermatologist about your reluctance to use medication in general, and the prescribed cortisone cream in this case, you may want to consider doing so.
 Cortisone is used in cases of alopecia to stimulate hair growth in the area where it is injected or applied topically.
 If you are not going to use what your dermatologist is prescribing for you, then it is in your best interest to communicate that clearly to her/him so that a different treatment plan can be discussed.
 Taking care of you is a combined effort between you and your health care provider(s), and clear and open communication will result in better treatment.

 Can’t find information on the site about your health concern or issue?